JulianVJacobs/SDP/README.md

 - [x] Books that are for sale are displayed to the user
 - [x] If the user buys a book, they lose credits and the seller gains the amount of the book
 - [x] The user can contact the seller of a book directly about any concerns if they so choose
-- [ ] User gets notified when they have a new message
 - [x] User can upload multiple images of the book they intend to sell

-### 🗴 Housekeeping Tracker
-- [ ] User can say whether or not their room was cleaned or not
-- [ ] User has a schedule telling them when their room should be cleaned
-- [ ] Housekeepers are assigned rooms to clean
-- [ ] Housekeepers mark rooms they have cleaned

 ## Links